Our quick checklist for your family vacation in Greece

 - Visas – Citizens from some countries may require visas (which is basically an additional piece of paperwork) to enter Greece.
 The Greek foreign affairs website has more information here.
 Note – US citizens on US passports currently do not require a visa for visits of 90 days or less.
 More information on the US embassy website for Greece here.

 - Insurance – We hope you never have to use it, but it is another vital item to be ticked off your checklist!
-A good travel insurance will cover cancellations and delays on flights, passport replacement if they are lost or stolen, medical insurance and a host of other things.
+Good travel insurance will cover cancellations and delays on flights, passport replacement if they are lost or stolen, medical insurance, and a host of other things.
 We’ll leave this up to you – Again, pick the policy that best suits your family’s needs for their vacation in Greece!

 - Medical Prescriptions etc – If any of your family takes specific medication, then bringing along paperwork in case they need replacing makes a lot of sense.